-The Unitarian Universalist Church of Spokane has a rich array of all-ages, annual events and rituals, which take place throughout the year.
-If you would like more information about any of these or would like to get involved in the planning for any of these, please contact our Children and Family Ministry team at email@example.com.
+The Unitarian Universalist Church of Spokane has some all-ages, annual events and rituals, which take place throughout the year.
+If you would like more information about any of these or would like to get involved in the planning for any of these, please contact us at firstname.lastname@example.org.

 The Water Communion ritual is a uniquely Unitarian Universalist ceremony, which originates from a worship service at the Women and Religion Continental Convocation of Unitarian Universalists in 1980.
 It is now an annual ritual in many Unitarian Universalist congregations across the nation.
 In our own congregation, it is a ritual which marks the passage of time and reminds us of the importance of our community.
 We use water as a metaphor for the way that we each are part of the whole and to bring us together after summers of coming and going.
 Water Communion usually takes place during a Sunday service early in September.